By JOHN SAKALA

-Addressing delegates at the ongoing Mines and Money Conference in London, Mr Musukwa said various power generation projects are being implemented aimed at creating new lines of power generation to increase the capacity 1,500 Mega Watts the year 2020.
+Addressing delegates at the ongoing Mines and Money Conference in London, Mr Musukwa said various power generation projects are being implemented aimed at creating new lines of power generation to increase the capacity by 1,500 Mega Watts by the year 2020.

 He said the new lines will supply to the national grid in an effort to reduce the power deficit currently being experienced.

 “Oil and gas exploration is another area of potential for investment in Zambia.
 The rift valley where oil has been discovered in East Africa extends into Zambia, an indication that Zambia could also have oil.